 Dr. Denton Deere

 Dr. Deere is kind of a mystery.
 At first, it seems like he's only included in the game peripherally as Angela's fiancé, the plastic surgeon intern.
-Grace thinks it makes perfect sense to include him because soon he'll be part of the family, but her narcissistic idea keeps us from wondering about the reasons why Dr. Deere is included.
+Grace thinks it makes perfect sense to include him because soon he'll be part of the family, and her narcissistic idea keeps us from wondering about the reasons why Dr. Deere is included... at least at first.

 Finally, while we don't have much background on his relationship with Angela, or why they got together in the first place, Dr. Deere shows patience, perseverance, and fidelity when she breaks up with him to go back to school.
 He's still waiting for her five years later, when she's begun to reclaim her identity as a person, and he's able to convince her to give their relationship one more shot.
 That's what we call a standup guy.